auspatious/cloud-native-geospatial-eo-workshop/README.md

 ![The required buttons for launching a Codespace](images/launch_codespace.png "Tabs for launching a Codespace in this Repository")

-### Sign into NASA's Earthdata portal and create an access token

-Sign up for EarthData: [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/) if you don't have an account already.

-The notebook uses the [`earthaccess`](https://github.com/nsidc/earthaccess) library for authenticating with NASA's Earthdata system.

-`earthaccess.login()` prompts you for your Earthdata username and password.
-Once authenticated, you will have access to credentials for both HTTP and S3 access to Earthdata collections.

 ### Run the demonstration notebooks

 Open the `Find_Load_Visualise.ipynb`